mieky/benson/README.md

 npm start
 ```

-Then you can browse to http://localhost:8080/, authenticate with Facebook and start messaging,
+Then you can browse to http://localhost:8080/, authenticate with Facebook and start messaging.

 ## Todo

 Miscellanous thoughts, tech and feature wise.
 May or may not happen!

+- [ ] Travis CI build
+- [ ] setup for easy heroku deployment
 - [ ] post images/smiles
 - [ ] replace Sequelize with Knex + Bookshelf
 - [ ] maybe introduce [Flux](facebook.github.io/flux/)/[alt](https://github.com/goatslacker/alt)?